Best Hotels in Los Angeles for a Family Vacation: Kid-Friendly Spots That Cater to Tiny Travelers

 Finding bliss and relaxation on vacation is so much easier when the kiddos are happy.
-Whether you're visiting Los Angeles, housing out-of-town guests, or indulging in a staycation (though we can recommend some kid-friendly hotels all around the world), why not choose a hotel that caters to the smallest guests?
-These LA resorts offer a little slice of paradise, family-friendly amenities, and unique experiences that might make you want to ditch that faraway destination and spend the weekend in SoCal.
+Whether you're looking for a hotel in Los Angeles because you're vacationing, housing out-of-town guests, or indulging in a staycation—here are our picks for the best hotels in Los Angeles that cater to the smallest guests.
+These kid-friendly resorts offer a little slice of paradise, family-friendly amenities, and unique experiences that might make you want to ditch any thoughts of other destinations and spend every weekend in SoCal.
 The best part is watching the kids have a blast, too.

 If your little warlocks can't get enough of magic, it doesn't get any better than The Wizarding World of Harry Potter at Universal Studios, where kids have the chance to interact with magicians, test different magic wands, buy Harry's robe and matching scarf, and explore Hogwarts Castle.
 There's no Hogwarts Castle Hotel, but the Hilton Los Angeles/Universal City is close enough to Universal Studios and offers perks like a 30-minute early admission to select attractions or $20 off the studios' admission ticket.
 The hotel also features amenities like a pool, a gym, an on-site restaurant and café with a children's menu.
 If Fido needs a vacation, he can come along, too.